olrafa/nodal-point/README.md

 The idea is inspired in the vintage football game Elifoot.

 The name and ranking of players are hard coded, based on WTA Rankings as of April 24th, 2023.
-We pick any random 2 out of the top 16 to play.
+We pick any random two out of the top 16 to play.

 ## Run the project

 The is no production build or anything like that.
 It's just set for a local development environment.
+So, you need to have Node installed.

+Then, run:

 ```
 git clone git@github.com:olrafa/tennis-simulator.git
+cd tennis-simulator
 npm install
 ```

-then, start a game with `npm run start:dev`
+Start a game with `npm run start:dev`.
+Which is actually run the project on Nodemon.